TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

 ## Major changes in pkgsrc-2014Q4

-* This release introduces Long Term Support, PGP signed packages, and some other enhancements to our SmartOS sets.
+* This release introduces Long Term Support, PGP signed packages, and some other enhancements to our illumos sets.
 See [this blog post](http://www.perkin.org.uk/posts/pkgsrc-2014Q4-lts-signed-packages-and-more.html) for more details.
 * This release sees the first set of 64-bit OS X packages, built on OS X